Will Lee (bassist)

-Will Lee is an American bassist known for his work on the Late Show with David Letterman as part of the CBS Orchestra and before that "The World's Most Dangerous Band" when Letterman hosted the NBC "Late Night" show.
+Will Lee (born September 8, 1952) is an American jazz fusion bassist known for his work on the Late Show with David Letterman as part of the CBS Orchestra and The World's Most Dangerous Band during Letterman’s tenure as host of NBC’s Late Night.

 Lee has recorded and toured with many artists.
 He appeared on the Mark & Clark Band's hit record Worn Down Piano.
 He performs with his Beatles tribute band, The Fab Faux, which he co-founded in 1998.